Levantine Arabic: Education

 In the Levant, MSA is the only variety authorized for use in schools, although in practice, lessons are often taught in a mix of MSA and Levantine with, for instance, the lesson read out in MSA and explained in Levantine.
 In Lebanon, about 50% of school students study in French.
 In most Arab universities, the medium of instruction is MSA in social sciences and humanities, and English or French in the applied and medical sciences.
 In Syria, only MSA is used.
-In Turkey, article 42.9 of the Constitution prohibits languages other than Turkish from being taught as a mother tongue and almost all Arabic speakers are illiterate in Arabic unless they have learned MSA for religious purposes.
+In Turkey, article 42.9 of the Constitution prohibits languages other than Turkish from being taught as a mother tongue and almost all indigenous Arabic speakers are illiterate in the Arabic script unless they have learned it for religious purposes.

 In Israel, MSA is the only language of instruction in Arab schools.
 Hebrew is studied as a second language by all Palestinian students from at least the second grade and English from the third grade.
 In Jewish schools, in 2012, 23,000 pupils were studying spoken Palestinian in 800 elementary schools.
 Palestinian Arabic is compulsory in Jewish elementary schools in the Northern District; otherwise, Jewish schools teach MSA.
 Junior high schools must teach all students MSA, but only two-thirds meet this obligation.
 At all stages in 2012, 141,000 Jewish students were learning Arabic.
 In 2020, 3.7% of Jewish students took the Bagrut exam in MSA.